stanonyime/pynojo/docs/source/devnotes.rst

     autocmd filetype python set expandtab
     autocmd filetype python set textwidth=79

+Threading
+^^^^^^^^^

-And please keep in mind that all the code should be **thread-safe**, so be careful when modifying global variables.
+Keep in mind that all the code should be **thread-safe**, so be careful when modifying global variables.

+To avoid confusion, unexpected behaviour and overuse of resource (exceeding the thread limit in the server configuration), do not use multi-thread unless absolutely necessary.

+If it is really necessary to spawn a child thread, remember to call :func:`stooj.lib.register_thread_request` in the child thread to ensure that functions depending on :func:`stooj.lib.get_thread_request` work correctly.